naturalis/cl-provision/staging/README.md

 ```bash
 vagrant ssh oob-server
 ```
-- Clone this repo (ansible folder) into the oob-server and run the provision playbook.
+- Clone this repo into the oob-server and run the provision playbook for the [ansible](../ansible/) folder.